-stack can now access the discovered data from the LLN in real-time and from an when than to this connection.
+The sink node can connect to the outside world through various methods, including Ethernet, Wi-Fi, LTE/5G, and satellite.
+People further up the application stack can now access the discovered data from the LLN in real-time and from anywhere, thanks to this connection.

-The sink node will obtain its data directly from nearby SNs or via intermediate nodes in a multihop transmission.
-The sink node would need to conduct more supervise. work in systems like CA-RPL, which are becoming increasingly sophisticated.
-This de will send out rules, software updates, and control signals to the entire network in patient learning systems, ing p des toward communication it will also aid in training or determining incentives bedin RPL protocol is a clever combination and routing patterns that consume less energy of the original RPL (Routing Protocol or Low ower and Lossy Networks) with additional features, including context awareness and achine learning-based flexibility.
+The sink node will obtain its data directly from nearby SNs or via intermediate nodes in a multi-hop transmission.
+The sink node would need to conduct more supervisory work in systems like CA-RPL, which are becoming increasingly sophisticated.
+This node will send out rules, software updates, and control signals to the entire network.
+In reinforcement learning systems, it will also aid in training or determining incentives by directing nodes toward communication and routing patterns that consume less energy.
+The CA-RPL protocol is a clever combination of the original RPL (Routing Protocol for Low-Power and Lossy Networks) with additional features, including context awareness and machine learning-based flexibility.
 The network conditions might change at any moment when you utilize the Internet of Things.
-People will move around, nodes can fail, at l cor tions can become worse, for example.
+People will move around, nodes can fail, and connections can become worse, for example.
 Modern RPL relies heavily on fixed or preset measurements such as Hop Count or Expected Transmission Count (ETX).
-CA-RPI n the other hand, is more adaptable, real-time, and ever-changing.
+CA-RPL, on the other hand, is more adaptable, real-time, and ever-changing.